riverhuang1107/everai_documentation/Example/en/Llama2_7B_chat_with_private_volume.md

 ### Load model

+If your local environment does not have a model file, you can use the `LlamaForCausalLM.from_pretrained` method to pass in `MODEL_NAME` to pull the model file from the [Hugging Face](https://huggingface.co/) official website.
+And by setting `cache_dir`, the model file will be cached in the private volume `llama2-7b-chat`.

-If the `llama2-7b-chat` model file already exists in your local debugging environment, you can get the local path of the volume `llama2-7b-chat` through the `everai volume get` command.
-Copy the model file to the local path where the volume is located.
+You can get the local path of the volume `llama2-7b-chat` through the `everai volume get` command.
+After entering the local path of the volume, you can see the model files that have been cached.

 ```bash
 everai volume get llama2-7b-chat